-Beryllium and its compounds have been classified by IARC as Group 1 agent, carcinogenic to humans, with a well-established link to lung cancer.[3,5, ] A recent review of Class 1 carcinogens by IARC reaffirmed this classification.
+Beryllium and its compounds have been classified by the International Agency for Research on Cancer (IARC) as Group 1 agents, carcinogenic to humans, with a well-established link to lung cancer.[3,5] The 2012 review of Class 1 carcinogens by IARC reaffirmed this classification.

-Beryllium is highly sensitizing, even at very low levels of exposure in susceptible individuals.
+Beryllium is highly sensitizing, even at very low levels of exposure.
 Exposure can cause acute beryllium disease (ABD) and chronic beryllium disease (CBD).
 ABD is a condition that resembles pneumonia.
 It can occur after short-term, high levels of exposure to beryllium (>1 mg/m3).
 CBD is an inflammatory lung disease that causes fibrosis.
-The relationship between sensitization to beryllium and the subsequent development of disease is not yet fully understood.
+The relationship between sensitization to beryllium and subsequent disease development is not fully understood.
 In addition, there is no known lower limit for beryllium sensitization and development of CBD.
 Dermal contact can also lead to an allergic response.

 stel = short term exposure limit (15 min. maximum)